Hammad1007/Hammad1007/README.md

 ---

 ### :man_technologist: About Me :
-My name is Hammad Rashid and I am currenlty doing my bachelors in Computer Science.
-I have a passion for graphic designing UI/UX and I am also good at solving problems.
-Moreover, I love to play football in my free time and watch TV shows and seasons.
+My name is Hammad Rashid and I am pursuing my Computer Science degree from FAST University.
+I'm working on C, C++, Java, MySql, HTML and Database management systems.
+Besides, I am an avid writer and have written several articles and content writings for my clients.
+I am a part time graphic designer having experience with Adobe Illustrator, Adobe InDesign, Adobe Photoshop and Figma.

 ### :hammer_and_wrench: Languages and Tools :
 <div>